Rotator Cuff Tears and Related Injuries

 The Rotator Cuff

-Rotator cuff injuries are very common and is the most common cause of shoulder pain over the age of thirty.
-Many rotator cuff or shoulder *problems* do not relate to injuries per se.
-Some of you here may have suffered a recent injury to your shoulder and some of you simply woke up with shoulder pain for no known reason.
-Many rotator cuff problems are simply degenerative, genetic, attritional (wearing out), inflammatory or are age/activity related.
-While rotator cuff injuries can be caused by a recent trauma.
+Rotator cuff injuries are very common and the rotator cuff is the most common cause of shoulder pain.
+Many rotator cuff disorders do not always involve a trauma or an injury.
+Some of you may have suffered a recent injury to your shoulder and some of you simply woke up with shoulder pain for no known reason.
+Causes of rotator cuff problems are varied and include degenerative, genetic, inflammatory or are age/activity related reasons.
+While many rotator cuff injuries can be caused by a recent trauma or repetitive stresses.
 The most common cause of rotator cuff pain is usually because of a degenerative or attritional process.
-Simply stated, your muscle or tendon is wearing out… like your favorite pair of blue jeans.

 What is the Rotator Cuff?

-The rotator cuff are a series of 4 small muscles that are located around the shoulder and deep to the deltoid, a larger and better known muscle .
-These muscles coordinates the function of the shoulder by harnessing the power of the larger deltoid, pectorialis, and other muscles and turning that power into useful, well coordinated, and fluid motion.
+The rotator cuff are a series of 4 small muscles that are located around the shoulder and deep to the deltoid, a larger and better-known muscle.
+These muscles coordinate the function of the shoulder by harnessing the power of the larger deltoid, pectoralis, and other muscles and turning that power into useful, well coordinated, and fluid motion.
 It is very easy for the larger more powerful muscles to over-power the rotator cuff and cause over-use injuries.
-This is a very common source of shoulder pain in weight lifters or those of you who are active in the gym.
-When you are working out… do not ignore your rotator cuff exercises.
+This is a very common source of shoulder pain in overhead athletes, and weightlifters or those of you who are active in the gym.

 Video of Rotator Cuff Injuries, Tears and Your Treatment Options